taocpp/PEGTL/doc/Grammar-Analysis.md

 };
 ```

-This enum value and rule list are provided to the `analyze()`-function via an `analyze_t` type member that all rules that are part of a grammar that is to be analysed with `analyze()` need to define.
+This enum value and rule list are provided to `analyze()` via an `analyze_t` type member that all rules that are part of a grammar that is to be analysed with `analyze()` need to define.

 The names of the enum values correspond to one of the PEGTL rule classes that has this rule type, however some rule types are used by many different classes.